SuperAuguste/aoregion/README.md

-# injector
+# aoregion

-This is a dump of a fun little project.
+Among Us region file reader/writer.

-Check out `main.zig` and (un)comment the lines you want.
+This is a dump of a fun little project, check out `main.zig` and (un)comment the lines you want.